Taff Trail

-The Taff Trail (Taith Taf) is a popular walking and cycle path that runs for 55 mi between Cardiff Bay and Brecon in Wales.
+The Taff Trail (Taith Taf) is a walking and cycle path that runs for 55 mi between Cardiff Bay and Brecon in Wales.
 It is so named because it follows the course of the River Taff.
 Along much of its length, it follows the National Cycle Network Route 8 (Lôn Las Cymru) that continues to Holyhead, and is substantially off-road.

 History

 The trail was launched in September 1988 by Sir Wyn Roberts, Minister of State for the Welsh Office.
 The project was initiated and co-ordinated by the Merthyr and Cynon Groundwork Trust, with the co-operation of the local councils through whose areas the trail passes.
 Financial and logistical support was given by the Welsh Development Agency and by Sustrans, a sustainable transport charity.

 Before the trail, there were several similar but disconnected routes in the area.
 Taff Ely borough council had created cycling routes within its boundaries, Cardiff city council had provided the Three Castles Cycle Route from Caerphilly into Cardiff, and the Brecon Beacons National Park was developing leisure trails to encourage the use of the park.
 The Groundwork Trust for Merthyr Tydfil and Rhondda Cynon Taf saw a need for the co-ordination of these efforts, and the Taff Trail was born.

 In more recent times, there have been criticisms of the Taff Trail, both for being almost universally shared with pedestrians whenever it is segregated, and for being too narrow.
 Crashes have occurred along much of the Trail, with Cardiff Council promising to widen much of the route in their local area.